-Mold around your home or in your home is an environmental hazard that can cause several health problems like rashes, chronic fatigue, nausea, cognitive losses, hemorrhaging, asthma, or other serious health risks.
+Mold around or in your home is an environmental hazard that can cause several health problems like rashes, chronic fatigue, nausea, cognitive losses, hemorrhaging, asthma, or other serious health risks.

-Tenants can face severe health issues with mold exposure and this is the most controversial topic among the scientific medical communities but one thing is clear that mold for asthma patients or those having inhaling issues can worsen the situation especially when it grows on shower tiles due to humidity and moisture caused by steamy showers.
+Tenants can face severe health issues with mold exposure, and this is the most controversial topic among the scientific medical communities.
+Still, one thing is a clear mold for asthma patients or those having inhaling issues can worsen the situation, especially when it grows on shower tiles due to humidity and moisture caused by steamy showers.

-Unfortunately, there are not many laws for tenant relocation due to mold and even if the landlord has been alerted in the early stages of mold, there is nothing tenants can do.
-Still, there are few states which address this problem, and tenants and landlords both can take advantage of the laws as well.
+Unfortunately, there are few laws for tenant relocation due to mold, and even if the landlord has been alerted in the early stages of decay, there is nothing tenants can do.
+Still, few states address this problem, and tenants and landlords can also take advantage of the laws.

-In this article, we will be talking about possible scenarios of tenant relocation due to mold as well as some alternatives available for both the tenant and the landlord.
+In this article, we will discuss possible scenarios of tenant relocation due to mold and some alternatives available for both the tenant and the landlord.

-Note: We are not giving any legal advice here, this post is only for informational purposes.
+Note: We are not giving legal advice here; this post is only for informational purposes.
 You must consult any legal professional to decide your situation.

 When is Tenant Relocation Required Due to Mold

-Tenant relocation becomes important when the mold starts to raise serious health concerns.
+Tenant relocation becomes essential when the mold starts to raise serious health concerns.

-Some states and local governments are adopting rigorous requirements for mediating the rental units for mold and in some cases, there are relocation requirements applicable until the landlord remediates the mold.
+Some states and local governments are adopting rigorous requirements for mediating the rental units for mold; In some cases, relocation requirements apply until the landlord remediates the mold.

-If the lease agreement has conflict with the mold laws, you can seek help from state and local authorities.
+If the lease agreement conflicts with the mold laws, you can seek help from state and local authorities.

-Let’s see which states are having solid mold regulations and rules.
+Let’s see which states have solid mold regulations and rules.

 What is Mold

-Mold is a type of microscopic fungi that grows in damp locations especially when the moisture or humidity level increases in the home or apartment for a long time and any organic material like food, wood, paper, or dust can start turning into the mold and it can be cured on earlier stages by reducing the humidity or moisture.
+Mold is a type of microscopic fungi that grows in damp locations, especially when the moisture or humidity level increases in the home or apartment for a long time.
+Any organic material like food, wood, paper, or dust can start turning into mold.
+It can be cured in earlier stages by reducing the humidity or moisture.

 As mentioned earlier, exposure to toxic molds in the building or rental unit can cause serious health and safety issues.

-Mold grows in different colors like black, white, gray, green, powdery, or shiny colors and it has different names like Stachybotrys, penicillium, aspergillus, paecilomyces, and fusarium.
+Mold grows in different colors like black, white, gray, green, powdery, or shiny colors, and it has other names like Stachybotrys, penicillium, aspergillus, paecilomyces, and fusarium.

-It can also grow on water-soaked materials like paneling, paint, ceiling tiles, bathroom tiles, newspaper, and cardboard boxes.
-So, to control mold exposure, you can start by getting rid of the moisture like steam in the shower, cooking with closed windows, or keeping the apartment shut in rainy weather traps the moisture inside.
+It can grow on water-soaked materials like paneling, paint, ceiling tiles, bathroom tiles, newspaper, and cardboard boxes.
+So, to control mold exposure, you can start by getting rid of moisture like steam in the shower, cooking with closed windows, or keeping the apartment shut in rainy weather traps the water inside.

-Humid climates are the biggest reason for the growth of mold, but the drier climates make the mold tough to grow or impossible.
+Humid climates are the biggest reason for mold growth, but drier climates make the mold tough to grow or impossible.

-As a tenant, you have some responsibilities as well to not let the mold come to life and this happens due to a lot of reasons like keeping the apartment shut all the time, cooking with closed windows, steamy showers, or improper cleanliness of the premises from indoor and outdoor.
+As a tenant, you also have some responsibilities not to let the mold come to life..
+This happens for many reasons like keeping the apartment shut all the time, cooking with closed windows, steamy showers, or improper indoor and outdoor cleanliness of the premises.

 New York Law

-New York has a law that the rental unit must be habitable for human occupation and if it’s inhabitable, the landlord won’t be able to evict the tenant and will bear the cost of relocating the tenant until the remediation of the rental unit.
-And, the tenant must be paying rent regularly until they are shifted back into the rental unit where remediation is done.
+New York has a law that the rental unit must be habitable for human occupation; If it’s inhabitable, the landlord won’t be able to evict the tenant and will bear the cost of relocating the tenant until the remediation of the rental unit.
+And the tenant must be paying rent regularly until they are shifted back into the rental unit where remediation is done.

-According to New York Times, a couple found a leak in the apartment that turned into a black mold and after giving many alerts to the landlord they left the apartment and subleased a different apartment, filed legal action against the landlord and stopped paying rent.
+According to New York Times, a couple found a leak in the apartment that turned into black mold.
+After giving many alerts to the landlord, they left the apartment and subleased a different apartment, filed legal action against the landlord, and stopped paying rent.

-California is also one of the states that recognizes the mold growth problem as a serious health issue for tenants.
-According to the dwelling, there are certain rules like the substandard dwelling requires the owner to remediate in timely manner or the tenants will be applicable to terminate the lease and relocate somewhere else.
+California is also a state that recognizes the mold growth problem as a severe health issue for tenants.
+According to the dwelling-specific rules, athe substandard home requires the owner to remediate promptly, or the tenants will be applicable to terminate the lease and relocate elsewhere.

-The relocation expenses are due on the landlord and similarly, tenants are also liable to pay regularly the monthly rent according to their lease agreement.
-But, if the landlord is failed to handle the mold problem, the tenants are liable to sue the landlord.
+The relocation expenses are due to the landlord.
+Similarly, tenants are liable to regularly pay the monthly rent according to their lease agreement.
+But, if the landlord is failed to handle the mold problem, the tenants are responsible for suing the landlord.

 Tenants are temporarily displaced by the expenses covered by the landlord when there are

-Severe mold issue is considered as health and safety violation.
+A severe mold issue is considered a health and safety violation.

-The third State Virginia is another Jurisdiction that takes the mold problem seriousely and impose duties for both landlords and tenants.
+The third State, Virginia, is another Jurisdiction that takes the mold problem seriously and imposes duties on landlords and tenants.

-Landlords are obliged to maintain the premises to make sure the mold never grows under any circumstance.
-And, if the tenant promptly responds about mold issues, the landlord is liable to take quick actions to remediate the mold problem and if relocation is necessary, the tenant can move on the selected yet comparable home or hotel room by the landloard at no expense to tenent and temporarily vacate the property for 30 days and after 30 days, the landlord must relocate the tenant back.
+Landlords must maintain the premises to ensure the mold never grows under any circumstance.
+And, if the tenant promptly responds about mold issues, the landlord is liable to take quick actions to remediate the mold problem.
+If relocation is necessary, the tenant can move to the selected yet comparable home or hotel room by the landloard at no expense to the tenant and temporarily vacate the property for 30 days.
+After 30 days, the landlord must relocate the tenant back.

-This way, both the tenant and the landlord can keep their side of the promise and no problem will occur.
+This way, the tenant and the landlord can keep their side of the promise, and no problem will occur.

-Once the landlord has remediated the mold property, the tenant can come back.
+Once the landlord has remediated the molding property, the tenant can come back.

 Alternatives to Temporary Relocation

-In case, you dont get relocated due to mold problem, there are number of ways you can try to self-help.
+If you don’t get relocated due to mold problems, tharee is several ways you can try to self-help.

-As there are large number of states that do not take this problem seriousely, so the tenants can hardly do anything about the landlord to remediate the mold issue.
+Many states do not take this problem seriously, so the tenants can hardly do anything about the landlord to remediate the mold issue.

-So, there are two choices for the tenants, either remove the mold or get professionals to remove the mold.
+So, the tenants have two choices: remove the mold or get professionals to remove the mold.

-Depending on the size of the location, the remediation procedure is decided; like the 10 squre feet size of mold is probably not that big of a size to hire a professional mold remediation company so you can do it yourself.
+Depending on the size of the location, the remediation procedure is decided; the ten square feet size of the mold is probably not that big of a size to hire a professional mold remediation company so that you can do it yourself.

 Fix leaks or things causing moisture to let the area dry completely.

-Scrub the mold off from tiles, wall, ceiling, using Tilex ( Mold Remover ) and dry that place.
-The product that you are going to use must have fungicide and a mildewstat that controls the growth of mold and spores.
+Scrub the mold off tiles, walls, and ceiling using Tilex ( Mold Remover ), and dry that place.
+The product you will use must have fungicide and a mildew stat that controls the growth of mold and spores.

-Remove the affected tiles or ceiling parts or even the carpet which has absorbed the mold.
+Remove the affected tiles, ceiling parts, or even the carpet that has absorbed the mold.

-For larger areas, hire a company and use the repair and decut method to deduce the costs of the maintenance from the next rent payment.
+For larger areas, hire a company and use the repair and deduct method to deduce maintenance costs from the next rent payment.

 Check if the early Termination of the lease is an option